dendronhq/dendron-docs/vault/rfc.44-standard-src-field-Mapping-for-all-pods.md

     - filters: pattern to filter values of `to` field.
 Accepts multiple values.
     - scope: limit the scope for *tags* and *links* property.
     - clean: array of actions to perform on the value.
-    - default: default value for the field if either `skipOnEmpty` is false or field is missing in the frontmatter(null value).
+    - default: default value for the field.

 #### Type enumeration